 Although we think the Orlando CityPASS provides great value, there are a few issues worth pointing out.

-In our opinion, the biggest issue with the Orlando CityPASS is that there is no physical card or booklet for the pass.
-Unlike most sightseeing passes, this isn’t really a “pass” at all.
+In our opinion, the biggest issue with the Orlando CityPASS is that this isn’t really a “pass” at all.
 Essentially, you are purchasing tickets to each park through a ticket reseller, albeit at a discount.
 It’s not necessarily a bad thing, but the term “pass” can be confusing.